 The class began as Atallia had her students choose a donkey or an easel in the back room of the school in preparation for the morning’s life drawing activity.
 She then became the (clothed) model while the young artists used pencil to draw stick figures on newsprint, paying attention to the tilt of shoulders and hips.
 “What direction is my body moving?” she asked.
 And later, as she circulated to look at the students’ work: “Great lean!”
 Then it was my turn to model for a few minutes while Atallia provided individual help.
 Next, each member of the class took a turn at posing.
 “It’s a good way to make them conscious of the dynamism of a movement,” Atallia told me.
 To the students she said, “Draw just the outline of the body.
 Pay attention to all the bumps.
 Don’t look at your paper!”
 The result: Overlapping blind contours in crayon and oil pastel.
 And all the while students were rotating from donkeys to standing easel in order to get the feel of working at both.
 Finally, Atallia handed out large sheets of yellow paper.
 She mounted the dais again, positioned a light source and found a comfortable pose that she held for 10 minutes.
 Now students could add detail and shadows.
 Cameron was the last model of the morning.
 “If you were drawing small, draw big,” Atallia then suggested.

 Although there is repetition from course to course in the projects Atallia does, each new set of students approaches them with excitement.
 She likes nothing better than when her young artists surprise her by going beyond expectations.
 And she has witnessed growth, in Sragvi, for example, who is taking the course for a second time.

 As the class cleaned up before going home, Atallia reminded them, “Make sure you sign your drawings.”

-Youth Drawing With Atallia starts up again in the new year on January 19.
+Youth Drawing With Atallia starts up again in the Fall on September 2019.